cubee-cb/linux-vr-compat/README.md

 - Everything installed on a hard drive. (including OS)
     - Plan to move to an SSD at some point, but loading speeds aren't bad!
 Or maybe I'm just used to it?
 - PICO 4 headset, connected with USB 3.0.
-    - Currently, WiVRn may have incorrect controller offsets for PICO 4 controllers.
-Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu, but my in-game controller models still have the wrong offset.
+    - Currently, I still have incorrect controller offsets for PICO 4 controllers.
+Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu and maybe Wlx-Overlay-S, but they still have the wrong offset in OpenComposite.
     - Hand tracking works fine in titles that support it.
-        - The enable option will be greyed out on the HMD unless hand tracking is enabled at the system level.
+Make sure it's enabled at the system level to turn it on in WiVRn.
 (Settings > Lab > Hand Tracking)
-    - WiVRn currently has no Body Tracking implementation, so the PICO Motion Trackers (if I had them) would be useless for now.
-I am interested in attempting to get those working, but don't hold your breath.
-        - Current concerns are the following:
-            - Will PICO release an OpenXR extension for their Motion Trackers?
-            - How complex would implementing said extension be for WiVRn?
-            - Does Monado send its trackers to OpenComposite?
-    - On Windows, whenever I used ALVR I would somewhat regularly get connection time outs, even over USB.
-Interruptions have only occured on WiVRn thus far if my system is dramatically overloaded.
-Thanks Windows!
+- (WIP) WMR HP VR1000-122a.
+    - Currently non-functional.
+Devices appear but Envision cannot use them.

+### Software
+- Fedora 41 (KDE Plasma, Wayland)
+- WiVRn (Flatpak) to connect to the PICO-4 and emulate SteamVR via OpenComposite.
+- (WIP) Envision with WMR profile for Windows Mixed Reality.
+    - Currently non-functional.
+Server fails to start, likely due to failing to access the HMD.
+- WlxOverlay for desktop views and playspace drag.
+    - Space Drag is either stick click, Space Reset is double-click left stick.
+    - Custom build with battery OSC parameters, this has been [merged with main](https://github.com/galister/wlx-overlay-s/pull/108) as of now but has yet to be included in a release.
+- Most games run through Steam (Runtime), SteamVR is not installed.
+Using launch arguments provided by WiVRn to make games use it as the VR runtime.
+Manually.
+For each game individually. (there's probably a more efficient way to do it)
+- Proton: GE-Proton9-18 (unless otherwise specified)

 ## Working
 Things we can actually play!
 Yay!